clarindaho/eaterank/README.md

 ### Voting
 1. Restaurant information will be displayed with buttons for approving/disapproving
 2. Click on desired button.
-The next restaurant to vote on will appear automatically
+The next restaurant to vote on will appear automatically.
 3. Repeat *Steps 1* and *2* for remaining restaurants (there will be 10 restaurants in total)
-4. After voting on the last restaurant:
+4. After voting on the last restaurant
 	- If group leader, wait for all group members to finish voting before clicking **Display Results**
 	- If regular user, wait for the group leader to display the final restaurant result
 5. Final result will be displayed with the restaurant that has the most popular votes